What We Choose After the Fall: Exploring Redemption in Literature and Life

-In my book Unbroken Legacy, the characters wrestle with this very question.
+In my books Unbroken Legacy, and The Journey of an Acorn, characters wrestle with this very question.
 But redemption isn’t just a fictional theme — it’s a living, breathing force in our everyday lives.
 Whether we’re confronting past mistakes, healing from deep wounds, or learning to rebuild trust, the path of redemption invites us to step into transformation, one choice at a time.

 In this post, I want to explore how the redemptive arc plays out not only in stories, but also in the real human journey — and how, after the fall, we each have the power to choose something new.